spacetelescope/bibcat/docs/llm.md

 ./run_bibcat_serial.sh /path/to/batch_files /path/to/logs

 ```
-You can use the `--dry-run` flag to perform a dry run.
+You can use the `--dry-run` flag to perform a test run without submitting the job.

 ```bash
  ./run_bibcat_serial.sh /path/to/batch_files /path/to/logs --dry-run